donejs/donejs/docs/guide.md

 donejs generate supermodel message
 ```

-When asked for the URL endpoint we have to make sure to set it to our remote API at `http://chat.donejs.com/api/messages`.
-The other prompt can be answered by the default by hitting enter.
+When asked for the URL endpoint we have to make sure to set it to our remote API at [http://chat.donejs.com/api/messages](http://chat.donejs.com/api/messages).
+The other prompt can be answered with the default by hitting enter.

 ### Using the connection